MalteMatthey/Containerized-Setup-for-Learn-Environment-Franka-Emika-Panda/README.md

     ```
 9. Attach VS Code to the container:
     - Click on the Docker extension (left sidebar in VS Code).
-    - Find the running container and click on `Attach VS Code`.
-This opens a new VS Code window inside the container.
+    - Find the running container, right-click on it, and select `Attach VS Code`.
+This will open a new VS Code window inside the container.
 10. Make the display available for the container:
     - Install [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
     - Start the `XLaunch` Application (e.g. from Windows Start Menu)